 A fellow called Robert William Thomson invented a rather impractical pneumatic tyre in 1846.
 His "Aerial Wheels" were a step in the right direction, and apparently even quite durable, with the critical advance of a rubber inner tube filled with compressed air, but with an outer casing made of leather.
 The Aerial Wheel wasn't meant for wheel-driven vehicles, though, because those barely even existed in 1846.
-The first pedal-driven "boneshaker" bicycles, which took their name from their steel-shod suspension-less design, were still 20 years away, and the famous penny-farthing arrived about another decade later.
+The first pedal-driven "boneshaker" bicycles, which were so named because of their steel-shod wheels and lack of any kind of suspension, were still 20 years away; the famous penny-farthing arrived about another decade later again.
 Thomson intended the Aerial Wheels only to make horse-drawn vehicles ride more smoothly and make a lot less noise, and they apparently achieved this very well.

 But it was actually not until 1887, some 41 years after Thomson's Aerial Wheel, before John Boyd Dunlop invented the thin-walled inflatable bicycle tyre that led to proper car tyres.

 (The final part of the recipe for the "modern" tyre is internal reinforcement to stiffen the tyre and stop it from, for instance, folding over on hard cornering.
 It took until 1904 for the first cord-reinforced tyres to hit the market.
 The modern "steel-belted radial" tyre has steel-wire reinforcements that're wound at right angles to the tyre's direction of travel, which has a number of benefits, including better road traction and lower rolling resistance.
-Older "bias-ply" tyres have only diagonal windings, which makes them less rigid; this is actually a good thing, for low-speed off-road motoring.)
+Older "bias-ply" tyres have only diagonal windings, which makes them less rigid; for low-speed off-road motoring, this is actually a good thing.)